ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - write queries to transform your data and extract valuable insights without taking care of hardwares
 - pay for your job when it's running

+Azure Event Hubs
+- a big data streaming platform and event capture service.
+- receive and process millions of events per second from multiple resources into a centralized repository.

 #### AI
 - deep learning, which is modeled on the neural network of the human mind, enabling it to discover, learn, and grow through experience